saidolsol/mensabot_js/README.md

 Its main function is to get the menus from the ETH cafeterias.
 These are all available online as one single JSON file [(example lunch menu, 2016-06-06)](https://www.webservices.ethz.ch/gastro/v1/RVRI/Q1E1/meals/de/2016-06-06/lunch).
 The bot downloads the file every day for the particular date and manipulates it a little bit.
 On request, the bot then reads the wanted information from the JSON and passes it on to the user.
 I set up a cronjob to restart the program every night to update the JSONs.

-The UZH cafeterias are a little more complicated, since they neither provide a convenient JSON file.
-It all has to be parsed from their homepage in HTML.

 The opening hours are saved as a string in an object and have to be edited manually.
 Therefore, they are not always accurate.

 ### The feedback function